JasperFx/marten/docs/guide/events/reading/aggregating.md

 ## Aggregating stream into state

 Marten also allows aggregating the stream into a specific entity instance.
-That means that it will take a particular set of events and apply it one by one to an object.
-To achieve that, you should pass the base entity state as a `state` parameter into the `AggregateStream` method.
+This means that a particular set of events are taken and applied to an object one by one in the same order of occurrence.
+To achieve it, you should pass the base entity state as a `state` parameter into the `AggregateStream` method.

 <!-- snippet: sample_aggregate-stream-into-state-default -->
 <a id='snippet-sample_aggregate-stream-into-state-default'></a>